meherchandan/Tajawal_Backend_Test/README.md

 Verify the headers
 Verify the subsequent request with cookies
-Comparision the response for with and without cookies request Verify service response when no result found
+Comparision the response for with and without cookies request Verify the response with different data combinations Verify the response error messages for bad requests Verify service response when no result found
 ```